TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 ## Suppressing a vulnerability
-If we would want to whitelist/suppress a CVE, we can find the CVE and click `suppress` to the right of the CVE number.
+In 'dependency-check-report.html', If we would want to whitelist/suppress a CVE, we can find the CVE and click `suppress` to the right of the CVE number.

 A pop-up would appear.
 Copy the highlighted text and save it to the file `suppression.xml`.
 An example of the highlighted text is shown below.